Anant/cassandra.install/README.md

 - Use ansible to install Cassandra on the created VMs.

 Note:
-- Cassandra install has been tested on Ubuntu 22.
+- This has been tested on Ubuntu 22.

 ## Pre-requisites